tenko/ECSStdLib/doc/index.rst

 The intended use case is small personal utilities and applications on the Windows and Linux platform.
-For now only the Windows platform is tested, but there should be no big obstacles to get Linux up and running.
+For now only the Windows and Linux platforms are tested.
-In addition baremetal platforms arm32t are supported.
+In addition baremetal platforms arm32t are supported with a seperate makefile.

 The API is a not intended to be compatibe with legacy Oberon-2 code and rather use comparable Python standard library API or POSIX